legraphista/newrelic-neo4j/README.md

 The options are:
 ```
-    -h, --help      To see the options
+    -h, --help      see those options
-    -c, --config    To point to another config file
+    -c, --config    set the config file location
+    -o, --out       set location to output log file
+    -p, --pid       set pid location (/var/run/newrelic-neo4j.pid)
-    -f, --fork      To start the process as a daemon
+    -f, --fork      forks the process into a daemon
-    -o, --out       To write log to an output file besides stdout stream
+    --stop          reads the pid and attempts to close the app
+    --print-config  prints set config or default if none is provided
 ```

 ___